SmingHub/Sming/Sming/building.rst

 .. envvar:: PROJECT_DIR

-   Path to the project’s root source directory, without trailing path separator.
+   Path to the project's root source directory, without trailing path separator.
 This variable is available within makefiles, but is also provided as a #defined C string to allow references to source files within application code, such as with the ``IMPORT_FSTR``